 Political Parties and Political Participation: The government did not recognize any political parties or allow their formation, although no formal law bans political parties.
 National Assembly candidates must nominate themselves as individuals.
 Well-organized, unofficial blocs operated as political groupings, and MPs formed loose alliances.
-Some tribes held illegal primaries to maximize their members' chances for election to the National Assembly.
+The law prohibits primaries during elections, but some tribes continue to hold unofficial primaries to select candidates for the National Assembly elections.
 In June the National Assembly amended the election law to bar those convicted of insulting the emir and Islam from running for elected office.
-Voters register to vote every February upon reaching voting age of 21.
+Voters register to vote every February upon reaching the voting age of 21.
 Prosecutors and judges from the Ministry of Justice supervise election stations.
 Women prosecutors served as supervisors for the first time during the 2016 elections.

 Participation of Women and Minorities: Although women gained the right to vote in 2005, they still faced cultural and social barriers to political participation.
-For example, some tribal leaders excluded women from tribal primaries.
-In the 2016 elections, 15 women filed candidate application.
+For example, some tribal leaders have successfully excluded women from participating in local and national elections by banning them from being considered in unofficial tribal primaries.
+In the 2016 elections, 15 women filed candidate applications.
 One candidate withdrew resulting in 14 women standing for election with one woman successfully winning a seat.
-Women voted at a higher rate than men.
+Women voted at a higher rate than men, having registered at 52.4 percent versus 47.6 percent.

-No laws or cultural practices prevented minorities from participating in political life.
+No laws limit participation of women and/or members of minorities in the political process, and they did participate in political life.
+Although women were granted the right to vote and run for office in 2005, there is currently only one elected woman and two appointed women cabinet members in the country's 65-seat parliament of which 15 seats are held ex-officio for cabinet members.
 In the 2016 parliamentary elections, candidates from the Shia community, which comprised approximately one-third of the citizen population, won six seats in parliament.